fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

 The context length is the number of past time steps used as input, while the prediction length is the number of future time steps to be predicted.
-We set both of them equal to 30 days, that is we use the previous 30 values of the inputs to predict the next 30 values of the output.
+We set both of them equal to 30 days, that is we use the previous 30 values of the inputs and output to predict the subsequent 30 values of the output.

 .. code:: python